William Verity Jr.: Personal life

-Verity's wife, the former Margaret Wymond Verity known as Peggy, and had two sons and a daughter together, (Peggy Verity Power, Jonathan George Verity and William Wymond Verity).
+Verity's wife, the former Margaret Wymond Verity, known as Peggy, and they had two sons and a daughter together (Peggy Verity Power, Jonathan George Verity, and William Wymond Verity).

 He died on January 3, 2007, a complications of pneumonia, in Beaufort, South Carolina, at the age of 89, twenty-three days before his 90th birthday.
-His wife, Peggy Verity died on Wednesday, January 20, 1999, at age 81.
+His wife, Peggy Verity, died on Wednesday, January 20, 1999, at age 81.
 He is interred in Woodside Cemetery, Middletown, Ohio.